monika-molagavalli/mon_m_details/README.md

 - Retain persistent entities with foreign keys for RDBMS (for other DBMS M-M is okay).
 Check use cases / performance when implemented with this / other E.R.D. designs in RDBMS.
 - Check for required normalization level on data, with below captured key SQL principles and check for the consistency in the ERD based on normalization.
 >> Column indices, table indices,
->> entity relationships, cardinality and modality, column indices / table indices
+>> entity relationships, cardinality and modality, column indices / table indices,
 >> optimization techniques, normalization techniques, transitive dependency